Venezuela crisis

 What’s happening in Venezuela?

-Venezuela is in the middle of a political, economic and humanitarian crisis.
-As of September 2023, more than 7.7 million people have left the country amidst violence and crippling food shortages – making it the biggest exodus in South America’s recent history.
+Venezuela is in the midst of enduring political, economic and humanitarian crisis.
+More than 7.9 million people have left the country amidst violence and crippling food shortages – making it the biggest exodus in South America’s recent history.

 Where are Venezuelan families fleeing to?

-As of September 2023, there were over 7.7 million Venezuelan refugees and migrants worldwide, of which 84% (6.5 million) were in Latin America and the Caribbean.
 Families are travelling primarily to Colombia, but also to Argentina, Brazil, Chile, Costa Rica, Ecuador, Mexico, Peru and beyond.
-These host countries have been welcoming, but they are increasingly overstretched and some are reaching a saturation point.
+These host countries have been welcoming, but they are increasingly overstretched and facing challenges.

-Colombia alone generously hosts over 2.8 million refugees and migrants from Venezuela – they join the many internally displaced Colombians spread across the country, oftentimes in hard-to-reach areas.
+Colombia alone generously hosts around 2.8 million refugees and migrants from Venezuela – they join the many internally displaced Colombians spread across the country, often in hard-to-reach areas.

 Fleeing families often take irregular routes to find safety, crossing fast-flowing rivers or braving treacherous footpaths to reach their destinations.
-In the first nine months of 2023, over 400,000 people (63% of them Venezuelans) moved north through Panama’s Darien jungle – a threefold increase compared to the same period in 2022.
-The Darien jungle, also referred to as the Darien Gap, is one of the world’s most dangerous refugee and migrant routes, consisting of 5,000 square-kilometres of difficult terrain such as tropical wilderness and steep mountains.
+Venezuelans are often forced to cross through Panama’s Darien jungle, also referred to as the Darien Gap, which is one of the world’s most dangerous refugee and migrant routes, consisting of 5,000 square-kilometres of difficult terrain such as tropical wilderness and steep mountains.
 Crossings are also known to take up to 10 days or more for the most vulnerable.

 Both in the Darien jungle and on other routes, many fall prey to smugglers, traffickers and armed groups on the way, and unaccompanied or separated children are particularly vulnerable.